nordic-institute/REST-adapter-service/README.md

 ### Configuration Files Locations
 In order for REST Adapter Service to work, the configuration must be provided at application startup.
 This can either be done by placing the configuration files in the default directory or by specifying a custom directory.

+Ordered from highest to lowest priority, the configuration options are:
+1. Setting a system property
+2. Setting an environment variable
+3. Placing the files in the default directory

+Configuration options explained in detail:
-1. With the highest priority, REST-adapter-service will check for a system property `customPropertiesDir` and uses this directory, if set.
+1. For the first option, REST-adapter-service will check for a system property `customPropertiesDir` and uses this directory, if set.
-   To set the System property, you can use the following command to run the `jar` file:
+   To set the system property, you can use the following command to run the `jar` file:
     ```shell
      java -DcustomPropertiesDir=<path to properties dir> -jar <path to application>/rest-adapter-service-x.x.x.jar
     ```